robinmetral/website/pages/notes/weeknote-6-this-is-quick-and-late-because-my-parents-are-visiting-and-there-s-no-time.md

 ---
-title: "Weeknote 6: this is quick and late because my parent are visiting and there's no time"
+title: "Weeknote 6: this is quick and late because my parents are visiting and there's no time"
 categories:
   - name: weeknotes
 publishDate: "2023-04-13"